Chocolate hazelnut pots de crème

 1 3/4 cups full fat coconut milk

-2 tbsp muscovado sugar
+2 tablespoons muscovado sugar

-1 tbsp hazelnut liqueur
+1 tablespoon hazelnut liqueur

-3 tbsp tapioca starch
+3 tablespoons tapioca starch

 Preheat oven to 325˚F. Line the bottom of a shallow baking pan with a small towel; set aside.
 Chop the chocolate and place it in a large mixing bowl; set aside.
 In a small saucepan over medium heat, combine the coconut milk, sugar, and hazelnut liqueur; bring to a boil and let rumble for 10 minutes, whisking occasionally.
 Remove from heat, pour over chocolate, and let sit for 5 minutes; whisk to combine.
 Sift in the tapioca starch and whisk vigorously until all clumps have disappeared.
 To reduce the number of air bubbles (or leftover starch clumps, if any), pass the mixture through a fine mesh strainer.